spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 <br />

-# Scenario - Gateway Installer VM Fails to Get an IP Address
+# Scenario - Gateway Installer VM IP Address Assignment Error

-When deploying the gateway installer in VMware vSphere, you deploy the OVF template and then power on the gateway installer VM.
+When deploying the PCG installer in VMware vSphere, you use an OVF template and then power on the gateway installer VM.
 After powering it on, the gateway installer VM may fail to get an IP address.

-If the gateway installer VM fails to get an IP address, it implies a networking error or an incomplete cloud-init.
+If the gateway installer VM fails to get an IP address assigned, it implies a networking error or an incomplete cloud-init.
 The selected IP allocation scheme specified in the network settings of the gateway installer OVF template assigns an IP address to the gateway installer VM.
 The IP allocation scheme offers two options - static IP or DHCP.
 You must check the selected IP allocation scheme for troubleshooting.
 <br />

 ## Debug Steps
 <br />

-1. If you have chosen the static IP allocation scheme, ensure you have correctly provided the values for the gateway IP address, DNS addresses, and static IP subnet prefix.
+1. If you chose the static IP allocation scheme, ensure you have correctly provided the values for the gateway IP address, DNS addresses, and static IP subnet prefix.
 Check that the subnet prefix you provided allows the creation of an IP pool with sufficient IP addresses to allocate to the new gateway installer VM.

-2. If you have chosen the DHCP allocation scheme, check that the DHCP service is running on the DHCP server.
-Restart the service if it is not running already.
+2. If you chose the DHCP allocation scheme, check that the DHCP service is available on the DHCP server.
+Restart the service if it's not in an active state.

-3. If the DHCP server is running, recheck the DHCP scope and the DHCP reservations.
+3. If the DHCP server is active, recheck the DHCP scope and the DHCP reservations.
 The DHCP scope defines the range of IP addresses that the DHCP server allocates on the selected network.
 You must have sufficient IP addresses from the DHCP scope for dynamic allocation.

-4. If you have chosen the DHCP allocation scheme, ensure the Dynamic DNS is enabled in the DHCP server.
+4. If you chose the DHCP allocation scheme, ensure Dynamic DNS is enabled in the DHCP server.
 A Dynamic DNS is only required if you are using DHCP.
-It is not required for a static IP allocation scheme.
+Dynamic DNS is not required for a static IP allocation scheme.

-5. If there are no network-related issues, SSH into the gateway installer VM using the username `ubuntu` and the SSH key you provided during the OVA import.
-Alternatively, open the web console of the gateway installer VM.
+5. If there are no network-related issues, SSH into the gateway installer VM using the username `ubuntu` and the SSH public key you provided during the OVA import step.
+Alternatively, you can open the web console of the gateway installer VM.

 6. Inspect the log files in the **/var/log** directory.

-6. Examine the cloud-init logs for potential errors or warnings related to the IP address assignment.
+7. Examine the cloud-init logs for potential errors or warnings related to the IP address assignment.

+8. If the problem persists, email the log files to Spectro Cloud's support team at [support@spectrocloud.com](mailto:support@spectrocloud.com).

 <br />

 # Scenario - Cloud Gateway Installer Deployment Failed

 When deploying the gateway installer in VMware, you deploy the OVF template and power on the gateway installer VM.
-After powering it on, the gateway installer VM gets a public IP address, but the deployment does not succeed even after waiting more than ten minutes.
-A failed deployment of the cloud gateway installer will cause trouble configuring the cloud gateway in Palette.
+If the VM instance is supposed to receive a public IP address and the deployment fails, you cannot configure the cloud gateway in Palette.

-The gateway installer deployment can fail due to internet connectivity or internal misconfigurations, such as a misconfigured pairing code.
+The gateway installer deployment can fail due to internet connectivity or internal misconfigurations, such as an incorrect pairing code.
 <br />

 ## Debug Steps

-If the gateway installer VM has a public IP address, you can access the cloud gateway installer's deployment status and system logs from the monitoring console.
-Follow the steps below to review the deployment status and logs:
+If the gateway installer VM has a public IP address assigned, you can access the cloud gateway installer's deployment status and system logs from the monitoring console.
+Follow the steps below to review the deployment status and logs.
 <br />

 1. Open a web browser on your local machine and visit the `https://[IP-ADDRESS]:5080` URL.
 Replace the `[IP-ADDRESS]` placeholder with your gateway installer VM's public IP address.

-2. Provide the username and password when it prompts.
+2. Provide the username and password when prompted.
-You can use the default credentials, `{username: admin, password:admin}`, saved in the gateway installer OVF template.
-If you have not changed the credentials during the template configuration, use the values as applicable.
+You can use the default installation credentials:
+-  username: admin
+- password: admin

-3. Once logged in, review the cloud gateway installer's deployment status, system logs, and diagnostic tasks, as highlighted in the screenshot below.
-The monitoring console allows you to check the high-level status and download the individual log files to your local.
+3. Once you are logged in, review the cloud gateway installer's deployment status, system logs, and diagnostic tasks, as highlighted in the screenshot below.
+The monitoring console allows you to check the high-level status and download the individual log files.

   ![A screenshot of the monitoring console of the gateway installer.](/troubleshooting-pcg-monioring_console.png)